If you are looking for some travel inspiration, here are 22 states to visit in 2022!

 This trip was brought on by reading one too many Rainbow Rowell books (she’s a local Omaha author and I hate Eleanor And Park but like some of her other titles).

-I’ll be touring some of the spots mentioned in her books.
-And of course, I’ll be sampling all the cute coffee shops and eateries in the area.
+I toured some of the spots mentioned in her books, and of course, sampled all the cute coffee shops and eateries in the area.

 Omaha is one of the cheapest states to visit in the United States.
 I was actually taken aback by the prices of attractions and accommodations in the area (you can find a swish private AirBnB here for under $50 – which is unheard of in the states).